jordymeow/ai-engine/readme.txt

 = How does MCP work, and what can I do with it? =

 MCP (Model Context Protocol) exposes WordPress tools to AI agents.
 [Learn how to enable the MCP endpoint](https://ai.thehiddendocs.com/mcp/), choose which tools to expose, and secure them.
 You can manage posts, comments, users, media, and more.
+Administrators get full access, and you can also let Editors connect with their own account for content only.

 = Do I need the WordPress AI plugin or the MCP Adapter to use AI Engine? =